VegaDeftwing/OpGuidesHugoSrc/content/posts/Stagnation.md

 Imagine a VR world, where everything is simulated and destructible.
 Where the life is evolving with genetic algorithms.
 Where some space isn't euclidean, like a scene from Inception or Dr. Strange.
 Imagine meeting your friends there, and one of them pulls out a strange looking orb filled with that fractals that change colors depending on what direction you look at it.
 Then, with an ultrasonic haptic feedback system that requires no gloves and a thin and light, view filling VR headset they're able to comfortably feel around this orb and it's internal fractals to play from it music unlike anything you've heard.
 Meanwhile, the far from human vocal tract simulation of the life that has evolved though genetic algorithms in our virtual world provides a responsive melody.
 The sounds of it all bounce off of the non-euclidean space to create a reverb that is other worldly.

+The programming skill required and hardware to acomplish this is, currently, not practical.
+But, that's my point-: we need to be doing impractical things now, so we can have goals to reach.

 Good science fiction has always had it's hits and misses.
 We don't have flying cars, but surveliance capitalism sure hit like a brick.
 Let's pick the absurd science fiction reality we want to create and go for it.
 Let's put all those SIGGRAPH research papers to use.

-**However,** to do absurd things and make inspirational projects you <u>absolutely do not need to be on the cutting edge</u>, have research funding, or be doing anything overly difficult.
+**However,** to do absurd things and make inspirational projects you <u>absolutely **do not** need to be on the bleeding edge</u>, have research funding, or be doing anything overly difficult.
 More than anything you just need an idea, and be willing to try it even if it will probably fail.

-[TODO] Baurer's mirror

-[TODO] holographic chocolate/3D prints

 ## Make doing absurd things easier